 Ecole Normale Supérieure-rue d’Ulm, Paris

 Northwestern University has a long-standing interdisciplinary exchange protocol with the prestigious ENS-rue d’Ulm, Paris.
 One student is selected each year to spend the academic year at ENS working on his or her research.
 The successful applicant must demonstrate in the application how his/her research will be significantly enhanced by this experience.
 While at ENS, the student will attend relevant seminars, build connections with ENS faculty, and have the option of participating in seminars organized through Paris Program in Critical Theory.
 The applicant to this program must have successfully completed the departmental PhD exams.
-To participate in this program, students use one year of their five-year university fellowship.
 For information about the application process please see:

 Co-Tutelle de Thèse

 The Department of French and Italian welcomes possibilities for co-tutelle de thèse with French colleagues and institutions.
 Several students have taken advantage of this collaborative opportunity, which has greatly enhanced their research as well as extended their scholarly network.
 While the French department has a long-standing informal agreement with Centre d’études feminines, Paris VIII, students have pursued their research with relevant scholars at other French institutions as well.
 The co-tutelle de thèse allows a student to conduct part of his/her dissertation research at a PhD granting institution in France under the guidance of a joint Northwestern-French dissertation committee and co-directors.
 The student who chooses this option must demonstrate its necessity for the successful completion of the research project and that the needed expertise on the topic is not available at Northwestern.
 The participating student must have successfully completed the departmental PhD exams and defended the dissertation prospectus.